Vroom (NASDAQ:VRM) Updates Q4 2021 Earnings Guidance

 Vroom (NASDAQ:VRM) updated its fourth quarter 2021 earnings guidance on Tuesday.
 The company provided earnings per share guidance of $-0.770-$-0.700 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $-0.710.
 The company issued revenue guidance of $865 million-$900 million, compared to the consensus revenue estimate of $866.40 million.

-A number of brokerages have recently commented on VRM.
-Truist Securities cut their price target on Vroom from $54.00 to $40.00 and set a buy rating on the stock in a report on Thursday, November 11th.
-Piper Sandler cut Vroom from an overweight rating to a neutral rating and cut their target price for the company from $54.00 to $30.00 in a research note on Tuesday, August 17th.
-Zacks Investment Research cut shares of Vroom from a buy rating to a hold rating in a research note on Tuesday, October 26th.
-Stifel Nicolaus decreased their price target on shares of Vroom from $46.00 to $30.00 and set a buy rating for the company in a research note on Wednesday, November 10th.
+A number of research analysts have issued reports on the company.
+Piper Sandler cut Vroom from an overweight rating to a neutral rating and decreased their target price for the company from $54.00 to $30.00 in a research note on Tuesday, August 17th.
+Truist dropped their target price on Vroom from $54.00 to $40.00 and set a buy rating on the stock in a research report on Thursday, November 11th.
+Stifel Nicolaus reduced their price target on Vroom from $46.00 to $30.00 and set a buy rating for the company in a research report on Wednesday, November 10th.
 They noted that the move was a valuation call.
-Finally, Raymond James decreased their price target on shares of Vroom from $53.00 to $40.00 and set an outperform rating for the company in a research note on Thursday, November 11th.
+Raymond James decreased their price target on shares of Vroom from $53.00 to $40.00 and set an outperform rating for the company in a research note on Thursday, November 11th.
+Finally, Zacks Investment Research cut shares of Vroom from a buy rating to a hold rating in a research note on Tuesday, October 26th.
 Four analysts have rated the stock with a hold rating and eight have issued a buy rating to the company’s stock.
 According to data from MarketBeat, the company presently has an average rating of Buy and a consensus target price of $43.18.

 VRM stock traded down $0.73 during midday trading on Wednesday, reaching $19.04.
 29,167 shares of the company were exchanged, compared to its average volume of 2,389,152.
 The company has a debt-to-equity ratio of 0.59, a current ratio of 2.89 and a quick ratio of 2.51.
 The business has a 50-day moving average price of $21.86 and a two-hundred day moving average price of $32.43.
 Vroom has a one year low of $17.55 and a one year high of $53.33.
 The firm has a market capitalization of $2.61 billion, a price-to-earnings ratio of -8.86 and a beta of 1.63.